herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 The defending unit may choose to take a Cover Roll instead of a Protection Roll; sometimes the Cover Roll is better.

-Any unit can take a cover save of 6+ unless otherwise stated in the unit profile.

 Each terrain tile has a Cover Bonus attribute.
 Draw a straight from the closest corner of the tile of Attacking unit to the closest corner of the tile of the defending unit.

-Cover is calculated by subtracting the highest cover bonus of any tile in the line from 6.
-The player must then roll above that value.
+Cover is calculated by adding the highest cover bonus of any tile in the line to your die roll.

+In order to succeed on a Cover Roll, your roll with any modifiers must be above a 6.

 Note: you always take the highest cover value whether that be from terrain, Actions, Special Rules, or Upgrade.